dataculturegroup/DataBasic/README.md

 Translating
 -----------

-We have built DataBasic to support multiple langauges in the user interface.
+We have built DataBasic to support multiple languages in the user interface.

 ### Setup
 ```